Shandong Prime (est. 1993) · B2B wholesale only · Custom fabrication for global buyers

 Make Shipping the Easiest Part

 Prime doesn’t just fabricate — we deliver.
-From heavy-duty frames to precision welded housings, trust us to handle the complexity of international logistics with industrial reliability.
+From heavy-duty frames to precision welded housings, we align packaging protection, documentation, and shipping assumptions up front so your delivery risk stays controlled.

 XIII: R&D and Innovation in Welded Assemblies – Building Smarter, Stronger Structures

 In today’s complex industrial landscape, metal welding is no longer just about joining parts — it’s about enabling high-performance structures that are lighter, stronger, and more cost-efficient.
-At PRIME, our welding-focused R&D efforts help clients push the limits of mechanical design, from lightweight frames to hybrid material assemblies.
+At PRIME, our welding-focused engineering work targets real production outcomes: reduced distortion, stable weld quality, and faster ramp to repeatable builds.

 Buyer Concern: Can my supplier keep up with structural requirements, evolving welding standards, and application-specific challenges like distortion, fatigue, or corrosion?